jendrikseipp/rednotebook/README.md

     C:\path\to\rednotebook\win> python create-build-env.py

-and follow the instruction to add `C:\gtkbin` to your path.
+and add `C:\gtkbin` to your path.
 Now change back into the rednotebook directory and run

     C:\path\to\rednotebook> python rednotebook/journal.py